CommonRoad/commonroad-io/doc/source/index.rst

 Requirements
 ============

-The required dependencies for running CommonRoad_io are:
+The required dependencies for running commonroad-io are:

 - numpy>=1.13
 - scipy>=1.5.2